 - They are generally larger in size.

 - These occupy a higher position in the phylogenetic tree of Animal kingdom.

-- Higher Invertebrates includes Mollusca, Annelida, Arthropoda and Echinodermata.
+- Higher Invertebrates include Mollusca, Annelida, Arthropoda, and Echinodermata.

 On the basis of some important features, there are some differences between lower and higher invertebrates as shown below: